Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 This workflow is the combination of standardized SYCL development flow in OneAPI and ROS2.
 The FPGA code is first tested seperately for optimization and modifications.
 In the mean time, all the robotics configuration would be setup and tested in ROS2, in our case, this includes 3D model of robotics arm and obstacle setting up as well as STOMP CPU version testing.
 After implementing and testing the robotics and FPGA seperately, we could combine the two together for the complete testing.
 The combination of these two things is possible because of the following points:
 * The icpx compiler provided by oneAPI is purelly C++ based but with lots of extra features for SYCL and fpga development, so it could compile any C++ program
-* The colcon build tool chain used in ROS2 provides For this project the  repositary a full FPGA devellopement testing the algorithm using ROS to
+* The colcon build tool chain used in ROS2 is capable of

 <center>
 <img src="image/STOMP_FPGA_architecture.png" " />
 <center>